bresilla/roscon2025_workshop/exercises/ex-4.md

 # Exercise 4 - Remote connectivity

 It's common to visualize the robot from other host.
-The exercise will guide you how to visualize your robot remotely, from the controller container.
+The exercise will guide you how to visualize your robot remotely, from the control container.

 ![Remote Rviz](images/remote_rviz.png)